 San Francisco, California

 Last Rites is in San Francisco, but goes all out to make patrons think they’ve landed in a dense tropical jungle.
 Nine-foot-tall stone idols line the back bar among lush vines, while vintage airplane seats have been repurposed into bar stools.
-The bar stocks more than 150 rums that can be styled into fruity cocktail favorites, like Zombies and Pain Killers, or the eye-catching Lovers’ Quarrel, which is made with rum, whiskey, grapefruit, lime, passion fruit shrub, and coconut cream and served in a flaming coconut.
+The bar stocks more than 150 rums that can be styled into fruity cocktail favorites, like Perfect Daiquiris and Zombie Killers, or the eye-catching Lovers’ Quarrel, which is made with rum, whiskey, grapefruit, lime, passion fruit shrub, and coconut cream and served in a flaming coconut.
+Looking for some sunlight with your Mai Tai?
+Check out these San Francisco rooftop bars.

 Tropical flowers, bamboo, and driftwood are all part of the decor at Lost River, a new tiki-style cocktail lounge in Detroit.
-A lush, large-scale floral mural created by local artist Ouizi covers the entire wall behind the bar, a photogenic backdrop for the colorful cocktails and creative drinkware.
+A large-scale floral mural created by local artist Ouizi covers the entire wall behind the bar, a photogenic backdrop for the colorful cocktails and creative drinkware.
 More than a dozen cocktails appear on the menu, each with its own unique drinking vessels.
-The Jungle Bird—made with black rum, Campari, and fresh pineapple and lime juices—is served in a red, parrot-shaped ceramic mug, complete with a twisty straw.

 New York City